 When choosing a diaper rash cream, consider the following:

-Here are our 10 favorite diaper rash creams in 2018:
+Here are the reviews of our 10 favorite diaper rash creams in 2018:

 Best Cloth Diaper Rash Cream

 If you’re cloth diapering you’ll need to be careful about the products you choose so you don’t accidentally ruin your cloth diapers by rendering them non-absorbent.
 Your best bet is to choose all-natural products, and to skip those with petrolatum or zinc oxide.